hailmikhail/FUS_wiki/Performance-adjustment.md

 # Performance adjustment

 First of all, we recommend playing the game on a render resolution of 100% (SteamVR) or 1.0 (Oculus).
 If you have an increased render resolution, your performance will suffer.
-On Oculus quest, we actually recommend a lower render resolution of 0.7.
+On Oculus quest, we actually recommend a lower render resolution of 0.7 (see below for [Quest settings](#a-note-on-oculus-quest)).

 Then, FUS comes with a few options that can be changed in order to get the best performance for your system.